Filter by type:

 Abstract

 Implementation of a Principal Component Analysis (PCA) in the torus via density ridge estimation.
 The main function, ridge_pca(), obtains the relevant density ridge for bivariate sine von Mises and bivariate wrapped Cauchy distribution models and provides the associated scores and variance decomposition.
 Auxiliary functions for evaluating, fitting, and sampling these models are also provided.
-The package provides replicability to García-Portugués and Prieto-Tirado (2022) <arXiv:2212.10856>.
+The package provides replicability to García-Portugués and Prieto-Tirado (2023) <doi:10.1007/s11222-023-10273-9>.

 rotasym: Tests for Rotational Symmetry on the Hypersphere